Skip to content

 Versions available

-The default version of * Python * on Serv00.com servers is version 3.8 - invoking the commandpython will start the interactive language interpreter in this version.
-In addition, the following commands are also available: python2.7,python3.6, python3.7,python3.8, python3.9 andpython3.10 to run the given version of * Python *.
+The default version of Python on Serv00.com servers is version 3.10 - invoking the command python will start the interactive language interpreter in this version.
+In addition, the following commands are also available: python2.7, python3.7,python3.8, python3.9, python3.10 and python3.11 to run the given version of Python.

 Virtualenv